 The parking review process

-We currently review requests on an annual basis as part of a series of reviews in each area around the county.
-This has proven to be the best use of resources because one change can cost the same as reviewing an entire area in legal and administration fees.
+We review requests on an annual basis as part of a series of reviews within West Northamptonshire, this has proven to be the best use of resources because one change can cost the same as reviewing an entire area in legal and administration fees.

 Our engineers assess each request, taking into account a number of factors, including: